open-meteo/python-requests/README.md

 ## Basic Usage

-The following example gets an hourly temperature and precipitation forecast for Berlin.
-Additionally, the current temperature is retrieved.
+The following example gets an hourly temperature, wind speed and precipitation forecast for Berlin.
+Additionally, the current temperature and relative humidity is retrieved.
 It is recommended to only specify the required weather variables.

 ```python
 # pip install openmeteo-requests